Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 * Chris can Create, read patient information, read DOB
 * Chris can modify patient information, including medical records and date of birth, and can view masked SSN.
-* All of Chris’s actions are logged
+* All of Chris’s actions are logged.

-In the `Contoso Clinic` Demo Application, you will be logged in as **Edna** and able to test the capabilities of the deployed environment.
+In the `Contoso Clinic` Demo User Application, you will be logged in to is configured to use **Edna** and able to test the capabilities of the deployed environment.

 ### Contosoclinic Azure pricing sample calculation